Mexican Americans: 19th-century and Early 20th-century Mexican migration

 The first Mexican braceros arrived in California in 1917.

 In the late nineteenth century, liberal Mexican president Porfirio Díaz embarked on a program of economic modernization that triggered not only a wave of internal migration in Mexico from rural areas to cities, but also Mexican emigration to the United States.
 A railway network was constructed that connected central Mexico to the US border and also opened up previously isolated regions.
 The second factor was the shift in land tenure that left Mexican peasants without title or access to land for farming on their own account.

 Deteriorating adobe homes in Sonoratown, 1920s.

 For the first time, Mexicans in increasing numbers migrated north into the United States for better economic opportunities.
 In the early 20th century, the first main period of migration to the United States happened between the 1910s to the 1920s, referred to as the Great Migration.
 During this time period the Mexican Revolution was taking place, creating turmoil within and against the Mexican government causing civilians to seek out economic and political stability in the United States.
 Over 1.3 million Mexicans relocated to the United States from 1910 well into the 1930s, with significant increases each decade.
 Many of these immigrants found agricultural work, being contracted under private laborers.
+The 1930 census enumerated 1.4 million peoples of Mexican 'race', 805,535 being born in the US and 616,998 being foreign born.

 During the Great Depression in the 1930s, many Mexicans and Mexican Americans were repatriated to Mexico.
 Many deportations were overseen by state and local authorities who acted on the encouragement of Secretary of Labor William N. Doak and the Department of Labor.
 The government deported at least 82,000 people.
 Between 355,000 and 1,000,000 were repatriated or deported to Mexico in total; approximately forty to sixty percent of those repatriated were birthright citizens – overwhelmingly children.
 Voluntary repatriation was much more common during the repatriations than formal deportation.
 According to legal professor Kevin R. Johnson, the repatriation campaign was based on ethnicity and meets the modern legal standards of ethnic cleansing, because it frequently ignored individuals' citizenship.